school-of-data/GIS-curriculum/nigeria/module9/module9.md

 ![alt_text](media/fig940.png "image_tooltip")

-Figure 9.40  - Sentinel-2 cloudless layer for 2019 by EOX - 4326 for Pampanga province
+Figure 9.40  - Sentinel-2 cloudless layer for 2019 by EOX - 4326 for Lagos state

 Although the LandCover products have been obtained using other satellite data (Proba-V), let us compare the 2 layers so we can get a sense of what different resolutions mean.
 Remember that the LandCover product is at 100m and Sentinel 2 imagery is at 10m.
 To accomplish that, we will open the Clipped_Reprojected_LandCover 2019 and the WMS layer.
 To make comparisons between 2 layers, we will use a new plugin that you must install.
 Therefore, go to **Plugins ‣ manage and install plugins** and write in the search box `MapSwipe Tool`.
 Once you install it, it should appear as a new pictogram in your toolbar (![MapSwipe Tool button](media/mapswipe-btn.png "MapSwipe Tool button")).